-Last week, we discussed the importance of having strong and complex characters for your writing projects.
+Last week, we discussed the importance of having strong and complex characters.
 We now understand the characters act as the medium between you as the author and creator and your readers.
 Without strong characters, your well thought out and executed story will simply fall flat to your reader.
 It takes strong characters to make your story memorable.
-This week, we will explore the elements of making those strong characters.
+This week, we will explore just where to start.

 What’s In A Name?